 - £100,000 for works

 are advertised on the national Public Contracts Scotland (PCS) portal.
 It is free to register to receive email alerts of public sector opportunities.

 What is a contract?

-A contract is an agreement between North Ayrshire Council and a supplier, or number of suppliers, so that they become the sole providers of particular supplies, services or works (commodities) for the duration of the contract.
+A contract is an agreement between North Ayrshire Council and a supplier/contractor/service provider, or multiple suppliers/contractors/service providers.
+Suppliers/contractors/service providers become providers of particular supplies, services or works (commodities) for the duration of the contract.